Countly/countly-sdk-windows/Readme.md

 ##What's Countly?

-[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics application.
+[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics and push notifications application.
 It collects data from mobile devices, and visualizes this information to analyze mobile application usage and end-user behavior.
 There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
 Both parts are open source with different licensing terms.

 ##About

 This repository includes the Countly mobile analytics SDK for Windows Phone.
 This SDK is used to understand Windows Phone analytics with Countly server.
+Note that it currently doesn't support push notifications for Windows Phone devices, however we expect this feature to be available very soon.

 Need help?
 See [Countly SDK for Windows Phone](http://resources.count.ly/v1.0/docs/countly-sdk-for-windows-phone) documentation at [Countly Resources](http://resources.count.ly).